Applies to these roles: Author, Reporter, Admin

 Step 2: Add Content and New Items

-- The sidebar opens with the Content tab selected by default.
+The sidebar opens with the Content tab selected by default.
 You can modify the title and text of each tab item.
 Click the camera icon to add images, videos, or web content.
 Once added, you can change the alignment for and adjust the crop on the full-width image using the image alignment toolbar.

 Step 3: Switch Between Tabs and Accordion Block Types (Optional)